binarykitchen/videomail-for-ninja-forms/README.md

 `gulp watch --port=8890 --host=wp` and that will open this page for you: https://wp:8890/wordpress/wp-admin/admin.php?page=ninja-forms

-(for exactly these parameters, there is a short cut: `npm run wp` and `wp:8890` is already whitelisted)
+(for exactly these parameters, there is a short cut: `yarn run wp` and `wp:8890` is already whitelisted)

 ## Examples